-6. Optimize for search engines (SEO)
+6. Optimise for search engines (SEO)

 “Using high-volume and industry-relevant keywords and phrases,” explains Chris Williams, digital marketing strategist and founder of Clock In Marketing, “allows you to pop up when people are searching for the product or service you offer.”
 A keyword research tool like Wordtracker or Keyword Tool can help you decide which ones to focus on.

-While SEO once meant stuffing your site full of keywords, that strategy doesn’t work anymore, and might even get you dinged by the major engines.
+While SEO once meant stuffing your site full of keywords, that strategy doesn’t work anymore, and it might even get you dinged by the major engines.

 Instead, make sure you are using the keywords organically through quality content.